Buffalo Trace Bourbon: Sophisticated Sipper, Cocktail Diverse

 Bourbon is often consumed straight, on the rocks or with a single ice cube, but in this day and age when cocktails reign supreme and classic drinks have come full circle in popular culture, it makes sense to shake things up a bit and pull a little Buffalo Trace Bourbon into the mix.

-Brighton Punch – Difford’s Guide #7
+Brighton Punch – serves 2

-1-1/2 parts Courvoisier Cognac
+1-1/2 ounces Cognac

-1-1/2 parts Buffalo Trace Bourbon
+1-1/2 ounces Buffalo Trace Bourbon

-1-1/2 parts Benedictine D.O.M.
-Liqueur
+1-1/2 ounces Benedictine

-2-1/2 parts Pineapple Juice
+2-1/2 ounces Pineapple Juice

-2 parts Lemon Juice
+2 ounces Lemon Juice

 Pineapple Wedge & Cherry Garnish

-As recommended in Difford’s Guild #7, I halved the recipe and served it straight up.
+I halved the recipe and served it straight up.
 Brighton Punch has very pinapple-ish notes with small amount of Benedictine follow through.
 Buffalo Trace only shows through in the warming effect.
 However, this would definitely make a wonderful holiday cocktail party punch served over ice.
 Definite sipper with a lemony tart bite that isn’t overbearing.
 An additional note: When a cocktail is just too large to savor cold for the duration of sipping at a comfortable pace, serve half of the cocktail in a sidecar.
 Keep the sidecar in a small container of ice to keep the cocktail vessel chilled without watering down the liquid refreshment.

 Because sometimes we want our bourbon cocktails and stay lower calorie – so men will watch our girlish figures and we won’t have to…

-Wentworth Teenie – adapted by The Intoxicologist
+Wentworth Teenie – recipe adapted by Cheri Loughlin, The Intoxicologist

-1 part Buffalo Trace Bourbon
+1 ounce Buffalo Trace Bourbon

-1 part Dubonnet Red
+1 ounce Dubonnet Red

-1 part Ocean Spray Light Cranberry Juice
+1 ounce Light Cranberry Juice

 Orange Twist Garnish